rizett/PIGI_system/README.md

 # PIGI_system
 This repository contains Matlab, LabVIEW and AutoIt software scripts to acquire and process data from the PIGI system (Izett & Tortell, 2020; Oceanography).
 Technical and CAD drawings are also provided.

 The LabVIEW files contain scripts to acquire, display and record underway deployment data.
 LabVIEW files were written using version 2019, SP1.
-The base, full and professional development programs (require license) can be downloaded here: https://www.ni.com/en-ca/support/downloads/software-products/download.labview.html#329059, and the 2019 runtime engine can be downloaded from https://www.ni.com/en-ca/support/downloads/software-products/download.labview.html#346878.
+The base, full and professional development programs (require license) can be downloaded here: https://www.ni.com/en-ca/support/downloads/software-products/download.labview.html#329059.
+The provided installer contains the 2019 runtime engine, or it can be downloaded separately from https://www.ni.com/en-ca/support/downloads/software-products/download.labview.html#346878.

 The AutoIt files contain scripts to automatically re-start underway data acquisitions.
 AutoIt can be downoloaded freely here: https://www.autoitscript.com/site/autoit-tools/